Successful Investing

 In the long run, few things are as important as investing.
 But in order to have money to invest you must first have an income, presumably from a job.
 It is possible to earn even more from your own business.
 Once you have some money to work with, however, investment offers the highest returns.

 Even more critical than its potential for greater returns, having enough money to retire when you need to or achieving financial freedom at any age requires investment or passive income of some kind.
-By definition.
-Neither a job nor a business can ordinarily meet this need.

-Even if you had no living expenses to provide for, investing is required in order to maintain the purchasing power of what you have.
 While recently inflation has been small it is still real and likely to increase.
 For your savings and assets to avoid losing their current real value you need to increase them through investment.

 Successful Investing is Achievable